eyalsk-archive/GroupLootContainerFix/README.md

 **Notes**

-I haven't tested it at all yet so keep this in mind; it's only an attempt at fixing the problem and shouldn't be considered the solution.
+This is only a workaround and shouldn't be considered the final solution; Blizzard should look into the issues above and fix it.

 ### **Enjoy!**